Mosazghi/os/ch12/README.md

 4. On a Windows server, jens has a directory/folder prosjekter that should have the following access rules:

-   • jens and jonas should have full access
+   - jens and jonas should have full access

-   • Everyone in the group ap except for karita should have read access
+   - Everyone in the group ap except for karita should have read access

-   • kristin and liv should have read access
+   - kristin and liv should have read access

-   - Jens: Full access, Read access; Jonas: Full access, ReadAccess; Karita (DENY)Full access; Liv: ReadAccess; Kristin: ReadAccess; ap: ReadAccess
+   -> Jens: Full access, Read access; Jonas: Full access; Karita (DENY)Read Access; Liv: ReadAccess; Kristin: ReadAccess; ap: ReadAccess

 5. Consider the following session in Bash command line: